Cluster configuration¶

 configuration parameters.

 If a subcluster does have neither user nor group associations configured, it is used as a default subcluster.
-Users that does not belong to any subcluster, will have their sessions created on the default subcluster.
-If a user is not associated with a subcluster and there is no default subcluster configured, the user will not be able to logon to the ThinLinc cluster.
+Users that do not belong to any subcluster, will have their sessions created on the default subcluster.
+If a user is not associated with a subcluster and there is no default subcluster configured, the user will not be able to log on to the ThinLinc cluster.

-Loadbalancing of new sessions is performed using the list of agents
+Load balancing of new sessions is performed using the list of agents defined

 parameter within each subcluster.
 See

-Stopping new session creation on select agents in a cluster for details on preventing new sessions
+reached.
+See Stopping new session creation on select agents in a cluster for details on preventing new

 Note

-The subcluster association rules limit the creation of new sessions and does not apply to already existing sessions.
-So given a case where subcluster association was changed after session startup, the user is able to reconnect to a session outside their configured subcluster.
+The subcluster association rules limit the creation of new sessions and do not apply to already existing sessions.
+So given a case where subcluster association was changed after session startup, the user can reconnect to a session outside their configured subcluster.
 However, next time this user creates a session it will be created on the configured subcluster.

 A subcluster is defined as a folder under the